apache/mesos/docs/endpoints/master/state-summary.md

 found.
 This endpoint gives a summary of the state of all tasks and registered frameworks in the cluster as a JSON object.
-The information shown might be filtered based on the user accessing the endpoint.

 ### AUTHENTICATION ###
 This endpoint requires authentication iff HTTP authentication is enabled.

-### AUTHORIZATION ###
-This endpoint might be filtered based on the user accessing it.
-For example a user might only see the subset of frameworks they are allowed to view.
-See the authorization documentation for details.